nerc-project/coldfront-plugin-api/README.md

 See `openapi.yaml` for OpenAPI specification.

-ColdFront doesn't currently provide a mechanism for allowing out of tree plugins to expose URLs, so applying the patch file at `patches/01_add_api_urls.patch` is required.

 The plugin can be enabled through 2 steps:
 1. Add `coldfront_plugin_api` to `INSTALLED_APPS`
 in the Django `local_settings.py` file located in this repo.
 Make sure to enable this